On Site Resources for Researchers

 Research facilities at the Highlands Biological Station support a wide range of field and laboratory investigations, and excellent field biology instructional support.
 Discover the research history at HBS here.

 Please note that these facilities are only available to researchers and educational groups.
 We do not have rental facilities for private events.

 The W. C. Coker Laboratory, built in 1958 with NSF support, was comprehensively renovated in 2013.
 Named in honor of distinguished botanist and mycologist William Chambers Coker of UNC-Chapel Hill, who served as the 2nd Director of HBS (1935-1945), this facility is the academic center of HBS.
 The Coker Lab offers well-equipped research and instructional space, the E. E. Reinke Library, the HBS Herbarium and other collections, and a seminar room.

-Coker 108: GIS classroom w/ projector, white board, 50″ flat-screen TV monitor, 2 fixed ethernet hard-wired work tables each seating 8, 16 total.
-Fee to use the GIS classroom is $25/day.
+Coker 108: GIS classroom w/ projector, white board, 50″ flat-screen TV monitor, 2 fixed ethernet hard-wired work tables each seating 8.

 Coker 117: Large teaching lab w/ video-microscope system and 40″ monitor, fume hood, projector, white board.
-Motic stereo-microscopes w/ illuminators and compound microscopes available.
-Fee to use Coker 117 is $25/day.
+Central lab table can seat 10 comfortably, with additional lab space around the walls.

-Individual lab/offices (below), with benches, cabinets, and sink (4, each 100 sq. ft.).
-Fee for a lab/office is $25/day; cost includes use of the other research labs.
+Individual lab/offices with benches, cabinets, and sink (4, each 100 sq. ft.).
+Rental fee includes use of the other research labs.